red violet Announces Fourth Quarter and Full Year 2022 Financial Results

 Full Year 2022 Revenue Increased 21% to $53.3 Million Generating Net Income of $0.6 Million

-BOCA RATON, Fla., March 08, 2023 (GLOBE NEWSWIRE) -- Red Violet, Inc. (NASDAQ: RDVT), a leading analytics and information solutions provider, today announced financial results for the quarter and full year ended December 31, 2022.
+BOCA RATON, Fla., March 08, 2023 (GLOBE NEWSWIRE) -- Red Violet, Inc. RDVT, a leading analytics and information solutions provider, today announced financial results for the quarter and full year ended December 31, 2022.

 "2022 was another record year for red violet.
 The target markets for our solutions continue to exhibit solid fundamentals and increasing opportunity, notwithstanding the uncertain economic environment," stated Derek Dubner, red violet's CEO.
 "We remain intently focused on utilizing our healthy cash flow generation to strategically invest in our deep product roadmap and to further expand the capabilities and use cases of our industry-leading, cloud-native technology platform and customer-centric identity intelligence solutions."